cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-carbon.md

 1. Open Safari on your iOS device
 1. Go to [http://carbon.sep.lol](http://carbon.sep.lol) website
-1. Press "Run
+1. Press "Run"
    - If the device reboots without prompting this, try again.

 Carbon will now jailbreak your device.

-To rejailbreak in the future, repeat these steps
+To rejailbreak in the future, repeat these steps again.

 ::: tip